-Mattia Passarini is an award-winning freelance photographer based in China since 2006.
-He is focused in photographing the only one Great Human Race in his diversity in the remote corners of the globe and the cultures that inhabit them.
-His passion in capturing disappearing cultures, ancient rituals, and everyday life leads him to travel to the most neglected countryside areas.
-His photographs are exhibited in museums, galleries, and photo festivals.
+Mattia Passarini is an award-winning freelance photographer based in China since 2006, whose focus is on documenting the one great human race in all its uniqueness and diversity in his remarkable and arresting images, pursuing remote corners of the globe and the multifold cultures that inhabit them His passion for capturing disappearing cultures, their ancient rituals, and their everyday life leads him to travel to the most neglected countryside and wilderness areas.
+His photographs are exhibited in in a broad range of museums, galleries, and photo festivals across the globe.

-Deemed ‘Australia’s first professional instagrammer’ by national media, Lauren Bath pioneered the Australian influencer industry.
-She has an impressive client list, having worked with global destination marketing bodies including Tourism Australia, Switzerland Tourism, Tourism South Africa, Tourism New Zealand, Canadian Tourism Commission, Japan National Tourism Organisation and Visit Dubai, as well as many major brands such as The Plaza New York, Olympus Australia, Travel Insurance Direct, VAIL Resorts, Helloworld, Intrepid Travel, Visa Australia, Australia Post and Moët & Chandon.
-With a dedicated audience of close to half a million followers(464,000 at last count), she is not only one of Australia’s most powerful travel instagrammers but a savvy social media consultant, who provides ongoing campaign management, consultancy and education to several major industry bodies.
+Deemed ‘AU’s first professional instagrammer’ by national media, Lauren Bath pioneered the AUn influencer industry She has an impressive client list, having worked with global destination marketing bodies including Tourism AU, Switzerland Tourism, Tourism South Africa, Tourism NZ, Canadian Tourism Commission, JP National Tourism Organisation and Visit Dubai, as well as many major brands such as The Plaza New York, Olympus AU, Travel Insurance Direct, VAIL Resorts, Helloworld, Intrepid Travel, Visa AU, AU Post, and Moët & Chandon.
+With a dedicated audience of close to half a million followers(464,000 at last count), she is not only one of AU’s most powerful travel instagrammers but a savvy social media consultant who provides ongoing campaign management, consultancy and education to several major industry bodies.
 In 2015 she was a Finalist in the Gold Coast Women in Business Awards in the “Women for Change” category.
 She has been featured in Travel + Leisure, National Geographic, DailyNews, News.com.au and Mashable, among many others.

-John Rollins is an attorney and award winning photographer from Kansas City, MO.
-His photographic emphasis is nature and wildlife.
-He was a finalist in National Geographic's prestigious Travel Photographer of the Year Competition in 2016.
-He was named one of the "World's Top Eight Travel Photographers" in 2016 by the Sydney Morning Herald Traveller (www.traveller.com.au/the-best-travel-photography-gr47vt ).
-He was named one of the Top 10 Travel Photographers in the World in 2016 by www.top10travel.online (top10travel.online/top-10-travel-photographers-2016/).
-He was the 2014-15 grand prize winner of the Galapagos Conservancy Photo Contest and his photo of a Yellow Crowned Night Heron was the cover of the Galapagos Conservancy's 2015 Calendar.
+John Rollins is an attorney and award winning photographer from Kansas City, MO His photographic emphasis is nature and wildlife.
+He was a finalist in National Geographic's prestigious Travel Photographer of the Year Competition in 2016, and was named one of the "World's Top Eight Travel Photographers" in 2016 by the Sydney Morning Herald Traveller (www.traveller.com.au/the-best-travel-photography-gr47vt ).
+He was also named one of the Top 10 Travel Photographers in the World in 2016 by www.top10travel.online (top10travel.online/top-10-travel-photographers-2016/).
+John was the 2014-15 grand prize winner of the Galapagos Conservancy Photo Contest, and his winning photo of a Yellow Crowned Night Heron was the cover of the Galapagos Conservancy 2015 Calendar.
 His unique image of a mother polar bear and her yearling cub on an iceberg frozen into the sea ice in the Arctic received an Honorable Mention in the Nature category of the 2016 National Geographic Travel Photographer of the Year Competition (travel.nationalgeographic.com/photographer-of-the-year-2016/gallery/winners-all/1), was a National Geographic "Top Shot" in 2016, was featured in the National Geographic story "Pristine Seas" (yourshot.nationalgeographic.com/stories/pristine-seas/) and received an "Honorable Mention" in the International Photography Awards in the Nature/Landscape category.
 He has had a number of photos chosen for National Geographic "Daily Dozen" honors.
 His image of the elusive Shoebill Stork was an "Audubon Top 100" photograph in 2015.
-He has had numerous photos featured on various travel and expedition websites and in various publications throughout the world.
+He has had numerous photos featured on various travel and expedition websites and in publications throughout the world.

 Rooftop Dreams won Yasmin many accolades, including second place in National Geographic’s Travel Photographer Of The Year Award; grand prize in the International Travel Photographer Of The Year Award; and third place in Sydney’s prestigious Head On Photo Festival - who were so taken with her work that she was formally invited to present her debut exhibition as part of Head On Photo Festival 2017.